-The West Wales Care Partnership commissioned the development of a draft service vision, service model pathway and high-level strategy.
+In early 2021 the West Wales Care Partnership commissioned the development of a draft service vision, service model pathway and high-level strategy.
 The strategy will ensure that optimal and consistent standards and pathways of care and support are embedded across the Health Board and its co-terminus Local Authorities to ensure outcomes for our population at risk of developing dementia, or who are living with dementia, are enhanced.